openSUSE/news-o-o/_posts/2007-09-12-people-of-opensuse-edith-parzefall.markdown

 ---
 author: News Team
+comments: true
 date: 2007-09-12 13:45:38+00:00
 layout: post
 link: https://news.opensuse.org/2007/09/12/people-of-opensuse-edith-parzefall/
+slug: people-of-opensuse-edith-parzefall
-title: "People of openSUSE: Edith Parzefall"
+title: 'People of openSUSE: Edith Parzefall'
+wordpress_id: 220
 categories:
 - People of openSUSE
 ---

 Here are Edith Parzefall's answers to the 'People of openSUSE' questions.
 Have a lot of fun...